 On a separate plate were the silkie and ponch.
 The poultry remained tender.

 Fish was supposed to be boney Reeves’ shad, but I opted for stir-fried grouper to ensure none of the elderly guests would choke on bones.
 This was specially requested and pre-ordered two days in advance.
 The timing on the wok was just right.

 Two Cantonese dishes later, we were back to our intended Zhejiang programming.
 To our local palate, seeing cured ham as main dish is like finding poutine as the entrée of a five-course meal.
-The ham’s savoriness was matched by the intense sweetness of the honey sauce with yam and lotus seeds.
+The ham’s savoriness was matched by the intense sweetness of the yam and lotus seed sauce.
 The ingredients were eaten together with a slice of dough and deep fried tofu skin.
 Each bite contained both sweetness and savoriness, softness and crispiness.